-Every Indian kitchen has a box of masala which contains 7 essential Indian spices and a combination of 7 spices (or herbs) is used in the preparation of most dishes.
+Every Indian kitchen has a box of masala, which contains 7 essential Indian spices, and a combination of 7 spices (or herbs) is used in the preparation of most dishes.
 The masala box contains freshly collected whole spices or powdered spices.

-Turmeric must be added at the start of preparation, and mustard oil must not be added to prepared vegetable or lentil curries to avoid the strong, raw aroma.
-The seven basic Indian spices are dhaniya powder ( coriander Powder), garam masala(whole spice mix), haldi(turmeric Powder), hari elaichi (green cardamom), lal mirch powder(red chilli powder), sabut jeera (cumin seeds) and laung(clove).
+Turmeric must be added at the start of preparation, and mustard oil must not be added to curries of vegetables or lentils to avoid the strong, raw aroma.
+The seven basic Indian spices are dhaniya powder (coriander Powder), garam masala (whole spice mix), haldi (turmeric Powder), hari elaichi (green cardamom), lal mirch powder (red chilli powder), sabut jeera (cumin seeds) and laung (cloves).

 Here Is The List Of The Top 7 Indian Spices

-If the body does not release the heat or if you take such foods in excess in hot weather, it can lead to body odour; alternatively, herbs such as cloves, cardamom and cilantro ( or coriander seeds) reduce body odour, so they are often added to hot spicy chilly and cream based foods to balance the heat.
+If the body does not release the heat or if you take such foods in excess in hot weather, it can lead to body odour; alternatively, herbs such as cloves, cardamom and cilantro ( or coriander seeds) reduce body odour, so they are often added to hot spicy chilly and cream-based foods to balance the heat.

 Coriander is not just used in vegetables or meats; it can be made into a sweet bhog called Panjiri, where the seeds are roasted in clarified butter(Ghee) and blended into powdered form with grated coconut, almonds, and jaggery or sugar, a recipe that is served during Krishna Janmashtami in the temples as offerings to Krishna.